michaelwoodroof/Naughts-and-Crosses/README.md

 #### 4.1 Creating the board

 Currently, our board is empty and does not make use of our `Cell` component.
-To begin we will use the `Column` layout and instead this we will have a `Row` this will be used later on to show the current state of the game copy the following into the Board composable:
+To begin we will use the `Column` layout and inside this we will have a `Row` this will be used later on to show the current state of the game copy the following into the Board composable:

 ```kotlin
 fun Board() {